myuh-club/myuh-club-homepage/index.md

 - will feature the 5 most populus clubs on campus
 - will allow users to add clubs they are interested in to their "cart"
 - will have options for users to send a request to organizers for more information on joining clubs
+- will allow club organizers to edit their club's information

 ## Page Ideas
 Nick presented a sketch of his ideas so that he could better communicate his thoughts to the group.